Want to get your boots on and head into the outdoors but don’t know where to start? This guide to hiking for beginners

 - Fire – A lighter, matches or flint stick

 - Multi-tool or penknife – The ultimate outdoors tool, our choice is a Leatherman multitool which has a lifetime warranty

 - Mobile phone – Good for communication and for navigating, the Motorola g6 has a good battery life and also a surprisingly great camera for £150

 - Waterproof stuff sack – Even if you have a waterproof rucksack this can be used for extra protection with phones, cameras and valuables.

 With all of these essentials, you need something to put them in.
 Finding a good hiking rucksack is really crucial and it’s definitely worth finding the right thing for you.
-The best options will be waterproof, have appropriate strapping so it doesn’t chaff and be lightweight – in the UK we personally loved our Deuter backpacks!
+The best options will be waterproof, have appropriate strapping so it doesn’t chaff and be lightweight.
+You’ll find our complete Guide to Outdoor Backpacks has lots more info!

 5. What to wear hiking

 This will greatly depend on where you’ll be hiking and at what time of year.
 Below you’ll find some general recommendations for year-round conditions, if you’ll be somewhere hotter, colder, wetter etc you can add or take off more items.
 These are some of the essentials you should focus on:

 - Hiking shoes or boots – Get ones that fit comfortably, have good grip and don’t rub.
 I highly recommend the Merrell Agility Peak Flex 2 trail running shoes – they’re vegan, affordable and great all-rounders – particularly good hiking shoes for beginners as they’re easy to break in and versatile.
 You can read more about them in our review here.
 If you more after warmth and support then take a read of our guide to vegan-friendly hiking boots.

 - Good socks – Pick well-sized, hard-wearing socks which have enough insulation for your hiking destination.